-The image processing approach presented in section 2 was applied to 30 randomly selected clinical IV-OCT pullback dataset and then compared with manual segmentation, performed by two independent image analysis experts.
+The image processing approach presented in Sec.
+2 was applied to 30 randomly selected clinical IV-OCT pullback datasets and then compared with manual segmentation, performed by two independent image analysis experts.
 The first observer, O1, manually analyzed every 20th frame in each of the 30 datasets, while the second observer, O2, performed the same for first 15 datasets.
 Each pullback dataset consisted of 270 frames.
 The selected datasets contained images corrupted by blood artifacts and catheter rotation issues.
-Four pullback dataset had last 20 - 40 frames completely lost to blood circulation.
-Six dataset contained metallic stents while 3 dataset had bioreabsorbable vascular scaffolds (BVS); rest of the dataset did not have any stent or scaffolds.
-All 30 datasets contained the guide-wire artifact.
+Four pullback datasets had the last 20 to 40 frames completely lost to blood circulation.
+Six dataset contained metallic stents while three dataset had bioreabsorbable vascular scaffolds; the remainder of the datasets did not have any stent or scaffolds.
+All 30 datasets contained the guide-wire artifacts.

-Both O1 and O2 observers manually segmented the lumen region using the roipoly Matlab function.
+Both O1 and O2 observers manually segmented the lumen region using the roipoly MATLAB® function.
 The lumen contour was then generated as an outline for the segmented region.
-For manual segmentation normal IV-OCT images (like, Fig.7(h)) were used, while the computed approach used the lumen intensity-enhanced IV-OCT images, as in Fig.6.
-The degree of agreement between any two segmentations, i.e O1 vs O2, O1 vs At and O2 vs At (where, At refers to automatic method), were carried out using intra-class coefficient (ICC) method.4 For any two segmentations, the ICC method compared the radial distance (measured in pixels) of the lumen contour points from the image centre.
-The radial distance error (i.e., differences in the measured radial distance) between any two approaches were also performed.
-The interpolated lumen segment for the guide-wire artefact, were not considered for the comparison.
+For manual segmentation, normal IV-OCT images [such as Fig. 7(h)] were used, while the computed approach used the lumen intensity-enhanced IV-OCT images, as in Fig. 6.
+The degree of agreement between any two segmentations, i.e., O1 versus O2, O1 versus At, and O2 versus At (where At refers to the automatic method), was carried out using an intraclass coefficient (ICC) method.4 For any two segmentations, the ICC method compared the radial distance (measured in pixels) of the lumen contour points from the image center.
+The radial distance error (i.e., differences in the measured radial distance) between any two approaches was also performed.
+The interpolated lumen segment for the guide-wire artifact was not considered for the comparison.

-For the manual analysis of the guide-wire, polar-format images (e.g., Fig.7(b)) were used and both observers visually determined the radial distance (measured in pixels) of the bright centre location from the top of the image.
-Thus identified guide-wire distance (by O1 and O2 observers) and also extracted automatically (section 2.3) were compared using the ICC and Bland-Altman methods.
+For manual analysis of the guide-wire, polar-format images [e.g., Fig. 7(b)] were used and both observers visually determined the radial distance (measured in pixels) of the bright center location from the top of the image.
+The identified guide-wire distances (by O1 and O2 observers) and also those extracted automatically (Sec.
+2.3) were compared using the ICC and Bland-Altman (BA) methods.